AwalaApp/codelabs/codelabs/nodejs-pong.md

 You'll build a [Fastify](https://www.fastify.io)-powered HTTP server that will act as a public endpoint in the Ping service, and you'll deploy it to [Google App Engine](https://cloud.google.com/appengine) (GAE).

 Say your public endpoint address is `ping.awala.services` and a private endpoint in an Android app sends you a ping, as illustrated in the picture below.
-When the private endpoint sends the ping, the message will pass through the [private gateway](https://play.google.com/store/apps/details?id=tech.relaycorp.gateway), then on to a public gateway (such as `frankfurt.relaycorp.cloud`), and it'll finally arrive at your public endpoint.
+When the private endpoint sends the ping, the message will pass through the _private gateway_ on the Android/desktop device, then on to a public gateway (such as `frankfurt.relaycorp.cloud`), and it'll finally arrive at your public endpoint.

 ![](images/ping-service/service-architecture-ping.png)